GSA-TTS/FAC-transition-site/src/info/updates/index.md

   <div class="usa-alert__body">
     <h4 class="usa-alert__heading">Census shutdown timing</h4>
     <p class="usa-alert__text padding-bottom-2">
-    The US Census Bureau will be shutting down their site that distributes Single Audit data&#8212;<a href="https://facdissem.census.gov">facdissem.census.gov</a>&#8212;on March 31, 2024.
+    The U.S. Census Bureau will be shutting down <a href="https://facdissem.census.gov">their site</a> that distributes Single Audit data on March 31, 2024.
     </p>
     <p class="usa-alert__text">
-    The GSA FAC team wants to take this moment to express its sincere thanks and gratitude to our colleagues at the Census Bureau.
-They have been incredible partners as we engaged in the work of systems transition, and their support and partnership has been a marvelous example of what it means to serve the public with excellence.
+    The GSA FAC team wants to thank our colleagues at the Census Bureau.
+They have been incredible partners as we transitioned the FAC, and their support and partnership has been a marvelous example of what it means to serve the public with excellence.
     </p>
   </div>
 </div>